 Nature-based solutions are so called ‘win-win’ strategies that are based on natural processes to partially address the societal challenges described in the EGD such as unsustainable food systems and inequalities, while at the same time having benefits for environmental challenges, namely climate change and biodiversity loss.
 Examples of win-win strategies (or co-beneficial strategies) are enhancement of urban green networks, multifunctional forestry and enhancement of ecosystems, such as the restoration of wetlands.

 In the European Green Deal, nature-based solutions are a part of the Climate Action for their mitigation potential, but they are also a part of the adaptation strategy to climate change, in that green infrastructure and management of natural areas can reduce climate risk.
 Specifically in the Sustainable Carbon Cycles communication, nature-based solutions are expected to play a role in carbon removal (so-called “carbon farming”), as well as in ecosystem restoration.
+The enhancement of the CO2 removals can be achieved by proactively managing terrestrial ecosystems to enhance carbon storage or minimize greenhouse gas emissions (Griscom et al., 2017).
+These are the so-called Nature-based Climate Solutions (NbCS) - see text box

 The concept of ecosystem restoration also features in the EU Biodiversity Strategy and the EU Forest Strategy.
 Apart from land, with notable examples in agroecology and forestry, nature-based solutions are encouraged for the restoration of coastal and marine environments as well.

-Synergies between ecosystem and biodiversity conservation and climate change adaptation can be leveraged, with positive effects on the reduction of the overall cost [21].
+Synergies between ecosystem and biodiversity conservation and climate change adaptation can be leveraged.
 A few examples are listed in what follows:

 Ecosystem based adaptation to climate change is more cost-effective than engineered measures.